rusty-snake/tricks/_posts/2022-06-25-grapheneos.md

 - Enable Material You if you want.
   - Styles & Wallpapers > Use wallpaper colors: On
-- To catch "hidden" or short-living notifications, you should enable notifications histroy and review it.
+- To catch "hidden" or short-living notifications, you should enable notifications history and review it.
-  - Notifications > Notifications histroy: On
+  - Notifications > Notifications history: On
 - Enable app pining.
   - Security > More Security settings > App pining: On
-- If you want to be notified about chrashed system processes:
+- If you want to be notified about crashed system processes:
   - Security > Notify about system process crashes: On
 - Do not include private data in your device name.
   - About the Phone > Device name